Annoyed by algae and want to get rid of it for good?

 How to get rid of Staghorn Algae

-Increase the levels of CO2 in your aquarium and make sure you have good water flow across your whole tank.
+Increase the levels of CO2 in your aquarium and make sure you have good water flow across the whole tank.
 This will improve plant growth and help them out-compete the algae for resources.

 Staghorn Algae Eaters